 - The School achieved an Athena SWAN Gold Award in October 2020

 - Establishment of the Postdoctoral Development Committee in 2016

 - Provision of support for the development of a new medical school in Dubai (MBRU)

-As a Clinical Academic at Queen’s, you will be part of a world-class international university built on teaching excellence, leading-edge research, innovation, collaboration and engagement, and will play a key role in contributing to the continual development of a global School of Medicine, Dentistry and Biomedical Sciences.
+We have academic opportunities in both clinical and non-clinical roles.
+As an academic, you will be part of a world-class international university built on teaching excellence, leading-edge research, innovation, collaboration and engagement, and will play a key role in contributing to the continual development of a global School of Medicine, Dentistry and Biomedical Sciences.